wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/2-instant.md

 Flow.
-Business Process flows don't exclude the possibility of adding additional capabilities to the envisioned solution by leveraging additional components of the Power Platform like PowerApps, Power Automate instant flows, and PowerBI Dashboards.
+Business Process flows don't exclude the possibility of adding additional capabilities to the envisioned solution by leveraging additional components of the Power Platform like PowerApps, Power Automate instant flows, and Power BI Dashboards.
 You can read more about instant flows by following the links in the summary unit within this module.